W427697/Discord-/code/lib/core-events/src/errors/README.md

 }

-// import the errors where you need them, i.e. import { StorybookIndexGenerationError, InvalidFileExtensionError } from '@storybook/core-events/server-errors'
+// import the errors where you need them, i.e. import {
+  StorybookIndexGenerationError,
+  InvalidFileExtensionError,
+} from '@storybook/core-events/server-errors';

 throw StorybookIndexGenerationError();
 // "SB_Generic_0001: Storybook failed when generating an index for your stories.
 Check the stories field in your main.js.

 throw InvalidFileExtensionError('mtsx');
 // "SB_Validation_0002: Invalid file extension found: mtsx.
 More info: https://some-custom-documentation.com/validation-errors"